npfernandes/ensemblify/docs/source/installation.md

 ### BIFT

 Bayesian indirect Fourier transformation (BIFT) of small-angle experimental data allows for an estimation of parameters that describe the data<sup>[[7]](#ref7)</sup>.
 Larsen *et al.* show in [[8]](#ref8) that BIFT can identify whether the experimental error in small-angle scattering data is over or underestimated.
 Here we use their implementation of this method to make this determination and scale the error values accordingly.

+If you decide not to install BIFT, the Ensemblify `conversion` module will still work, but provided experimental errors will not be adjusted.

 To compile the provided BIFT source code, you can follow these commands: